everoddandeven/monerod-gui/README.md

 Why two package.json ?
 This project follow [Electron Builder two package.json structure](https://www.electron.build/tutorials/two-package-structure) in order to optimize final bundle and be still able to use Angular `ng add` feature.

-## To build for development

-- **in a terminal window** -> npm start

-Voila!
-You can use your Angular + Electron app in a local development environment with hot reload!

-The application code is managed by `app/main.ts`.
-In this sample, the app runs with a simple Angular App (`http://localhost:4200`), and an Electron window. \
-The Angular component contains an example of Electron and NodeJS native lib import. \
-You can disable "Developer Tools" by commenting `win.webContents.openDevTools();` in `app/main.ts`.

 ## Project structure

 | Folder | Description                                      |